joshgilligan17/joshgilligan17.github.io/index.md

 # About Me

-I am currently completing my MSc Statistics at ETH Zürich while also a Visiting Researcher in Stanford's [Protein Engineering group](http://www.proteindesign.org/) under Dr Possu Huang.
-My research focus is on generative models for protein design - particularly conditioned on functional properties.
+My general research focus is on generative models for biomelecular design - with particular focus on functional protein design conditioned on immune system modulation.
 I aim to incorporate statistical learning, probablistic modelling and biological reasoning into physics informed machine learning models.
+My experimental focus is on screening techniques for designed and random libraries (yeast surface display, cDNA display, etc) and leveraging high throughput methods for model reinforcement.

+I am currently a Visiting Researcher in Stanford's [Protein Engineering group](http://www.proteindesign.org/) under Dr Possu Huang while completing my MSc Statistics at ETH Zürich.

 I was fortunate enough to be a member of [Dr Valentina Boeva's Computational Cancer Genomics group](https://boevalab.inf.ethz.ch/) at ETH Zürich, where I worked on antibody design models and transcription factor binding prediction.
 Prior to my Master's, I was at the London School of Economics and Political Science studying Actuarial Science.